 Whew.
 As you can see, lots of fascinating history graces this beautiful city; it’s hard not to become obsessed.
 For the best ways to experience the history and culture, check out:

 I covered a bit of the history of Strasbourg Cathedral above, but here’s a little more: Today, it is the sixth tallest church in the world and the tallest building surviving from the Middle Ages.
 It has been used for several religious structures dating back to Roman times and is absolutely gorgeous inside!

 This museum houses the Archaeological Museum, the Museum of Decorative Arts, and the Museum of Fine Arts.
-It’s right next to the cathedral and perfect for marvelling over some really cool artefacts.
-My friend and I visited the archaeological museum and I’ll be forever grateful to her for having the patience while I ogled over every item!
+It’s right next to the cathedral and perfect for marveling over some really cool artifacts.
+My friend and I visited the archaeological museum and I’ll be forever grateful to her for having patience while I ogled over every item!